edonohue8/int-travel-asst/README.md

 * HTML
 * CSS (framework - Bulma)
-* Javascript (including jQuery)
+* Javascript (including jQuery/jQuery UI)

 # Submission

 * The URL of the deployed application is https://edonohue8.github.io/project-1/

-* The URL of the GitHub repository is https://github.com/edonohue8/project-1/tree/add-html-skeleton
+* The URL of the GitHub repository is https://github.com/edonohue8/project-1

 ## Screenshot of Website Page